ImageMagick v6 Examples --

 45 degree corner joints

-convert thumbnail.gif -matte -bordercolor none \
+convert thumbnail.gif -alpha set -bordercolor none \

--compose Dst -frame 15x15+15 frame_template.gif
+-compose Dst_Out -frame 15x15+15 frame_template.gif

 [IM Output]

 Now note that this template as some interesting features.
 First it is transparent in the middle, where the main image will sit.
-Second it has four and only four distinct colors defining each of four sharply defined areas in which we want to place our framing images.
-The width of those areas (10 pixels) is the width of the framing pieces we will add to the image.
+Second it has four and only four distinct colors defining each area in which we want to place our framing images.
+It does not generate 'anti-aliaing' pixels of varing colors in the corners.

 For example...